m2ux/concept-rag/README.md

 ## 📝 Available Tools

-The server provides these tools for database interaction:
+The server provides these tools for interaction with the index:

+### Catalog Tools

+- `catalog_search`: Search for relevant documents in the catalog

-### Query Tools
+### Chunks Tools

-- `find`: Query documents with filtering and projection
-- `listCollections`: List available collections
-- `insertOne`: Insert a single document
-- `updateOne`: Update a single document
-- `deleteOne`: Delete a single document
+- `chunks_search`: Find relevant chunks based on a specific document from the catalog

-### Index Tools

-- `createIndex`: Create a new index
-- `dropIndex`: Remove an index
-- `indexes`: List indexes for a collection
+- `all_chunks_search`: Find relevant chunks from all known documents

 ## 📜 License